Tom O'Higgins

-Thomas Francis O'Higgins (23 July 1916 – 25 February 2003) was an Irish Fine Gael politician, barrister and judge who served as Chief Justice of Ireland from 1974 to 1985, a Judge of the European Court of Justice from 1985 to 1991, a Judge of the High Court from 1973 to 1974, Deputy Leader of Fine Gael from 1972 to 1977 and Minister for Health from 1954 to 1957.
-He served as a Teachta Dála (TD) from 1948 to 1969.
+Thomas Francis O'Higgins (23 July 1916 – 25 February 2003) was an Irish Fine Gael politician, barrister and judge who served as Chief Justice of Ireland and a Judge of the Supreme Court from 1974 to 1985, a Judge of the European Court of Justice from 1985 to 1991, a Judge of the High Court from 1973 to 1974, Deputy leader of Fine Gael from 1972 to 1977 and Minister for Health from 1954 to 1957.
+He also served as a Teachta Dála (TD) from 1948 to 1969.

 Part of a new generation of Fine Gael leaders who emerged in the 1950s and 1960s, O'Higgins worked alongside Declan Costello and Garret FitzGerald to liberalise the conservative Fine Gael.
-In the late 1960s and early 1970s, O'Higgins twice contested the presidency of Ireland; in his first attempt in 1966, he lost by 1% of the vote against Éamon de Valera.
-In the aftermath, his personal image was greatly enhanced and he was catapulted into the position of deputy leader of Fine Gael.
+In the late 1960s, and early 1970s, O'Higgins twice contested the presidency of Ireland for his party; in his first attempt in 1966, he lost by 1% of the vote against incumbent President Éamon de Valera.
+In the aftermath, his image was greatly enhanced and he was catapulted into the position of deputy leader of Fine Gael.
 Despite being the initial favourite to win, O'Higgins lost the 1973 Irish presidential election to Erskine H. Childers.

-In 1973 O'Higgins became a judge on the High Court and the following year was named Chief Justice of Ireland on the Supreme Court.
+In 1973, O'Higgins became a High Court judge and the following year was named Chief Justice of Ireland and a Supreme Court judge.
 Although a liberal politician, O'Higgins was considered by many a conservative judge, given his rulings on matters such as contraceptives and homosexuality.
-In 1985 O'Higgins became a member of the European Court of Justice, which he served on until 1991 and thereafter when into retirement.
+In 1985, O'Higgins became a member of the European Court of Justice following his nomination by Taoiseach Garret FitzGerald and his government.
+He served on the court in Luxembourg until his retirement in 1991.